Profiles of college athletes and teams that challenged the color line in America

 "In his ambitious Men’s College Athletics and the Politics of Racial Equality, Gregory J. Kaliss examines the intersection of race, politics, and manliness in American intercollegiate athletics in the twentieth century.
 Kaliss’s book stands apart from other works that have tackled those complex issues because of his case study approach, his particular scholarly focus, and the lengthy coverage he gives to his subject matter....
 Kaliss offers detailed analyses....
 The different strands of Kaliss’s analysis come together best in his case study on Robeson....
 In two other strong case studies Kaliss focuses on the 1939 University of California, Los Angeles, football team, which featured Jackie Robinson, and on Wilt Chamberlain’s basketball career at the University of Kansas....
 Overall, Kaliss makes a valuable addition to the scholarship on American sports.
 His work underscores the value of using newspapers, in particular black newspapers, in the pursuit of scholarly analysis."

-Gregory Kaliss is Associate Editor of volume 9 of the Frederick Law Olmsted Papers Project, and Research Associate in American Studies at Franklin and Marshall College.
+Gregory J. Kaliss is Research Associate in American Studies at Franklin and Marshall College and coeditor of volume 9 of the Frederick Law Olmsted Papers Project.